metno/weatherapi-docs/doc/ForecastJSON.md

 We use the [GeoJSON](https://geojson.org/) standard to structure our format, see our [documentation](./GeoJSON) for more details.
+Coordinates are in the EPSG:4326 system, on the form "longitude, latitude, altitude".

 All forecast data are listed under the GeoJSON attribute called `properties`.